Smith1255/Black-J/README.md

 #Black-Jack
-The programs in this repository are explained as follows:
+The files in this repository are explained as follows:
 ---------------------------------------------------------------------------------------------------------------------
 •The 'blackjackX-Y' file is the most recent version to the project